 In addition to reducing electricity bills, variable frequency drives also improve process stability.
 Sudden flow variations are reduced, mechanical stress decreases and equipment service life can be extended.

-For operators looking to modernise an existing furnace, installing variable speed drives is often a relatively simple upgrade that delivers a rapid return on investment.
+For operators looking to modernize an existing oven, installing variable-speed drives is often a relatively simple solution to implement, offering a quick return on investment.

 Temperature control is a fundamental aspect of cremation furnace operation.